tate1010/tentenVRCkeyboard/README.md

 "# tentenVRCkeyboard"

+allow you to type message into a status board or just board in general in vrchat, live and dynamic

+right now it only support up to 12 letter, and you can hit the reset button to clear you message
 ![](1.gif)

 this uses driven using a custom poiyomi shader, please make sure to have poiyomi shader installed, then, replace